qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/suggestions/safe-suggestions.md

 # Type-Safe suggestions

 So far, we've covered how to replace suggestions using the `replaceSuggestions()` method.
-The issue with using strings for suggestion listings is that they’re prone to errors - it is possible to suggest something, which is not actually a valid argument, which makes that suggestion unusable.
+The issue with using strings for suggestion listings is that they’re prone to errors - it is possible to suggest something which is not actually a valid argument, which makes that suggestion unusable.
 As a result, some arguments include the `replaceSafeSuggestions()`, which provides type-safety checks for argument suggestions, as well as automatic "Bukkit-to-suggestion" conversion.

 The whole point of the safe argument suggestions method is that parameters entered in this method are **guaranteed** to work.